tiffanymonroe/wdi-remote-gizmo/unit_4/w09d05/instructor_notes/INSTALL_RUBY.md

 ## Homebrew

+1. See if brew is already installed (type `brew` and hit enter to see if it is).
+You should get a message about example usage, etc.

 1. If you haven't install Homebrew, do so by going to http://brew.sh/
 	- copy and paste this into the terminal `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` and hit return

-1. If brew is already installed (type `brew` and hit enter to see if it is)
-1. Run `brew upgrade` to upgrade to the latest version of homebrew
+1. If brew is installed, run `brew upgrade` to upgrade to the latest version of homebrew
 	* Might take a while, might upgrade stuff for postgres, node, heroku, etc.
 1. Run `brew update` to update the list of installable programs by homebrew
 	* Might say Already up-to-date

 ## Install rbenv

+rbenv is a version manager for Ruby.
+We don't want to use our system Ruby because we can mess with it.
+Instead, let's get an up to date version of Ruby that is safe to mess with.

 0. Check if rbenv already installed: `rbenv`
 1. If already exists, upgrade with `brew upgrade rbenv ruby-build`